HAL Tejas: Brazil

 In September 2024, the Brazilian Air Force (FAB) has reportedly considered the adoption of the Tejas to replace their AMX and Northrop F-5 jets in service and complement the Saab JAS 39 Gripen, which is being done with a swap of Embraer C-390 Millennium.
 FAB wanted to acquire F-16 Fighting Falcon at first from the US, but it was rejected.

 According to the FAB, the AMX is due to be retired by 2025 with the F-5s being next by 2030.
 In November 2024, Brazil offered to India a swap between the C-390 Millennium and the HAL Tejas, to replace the older F-5s in operation.
 In December 2024, an Indian delegation visited Brazil to negotiate the deal.
+It was reported in Brazilian media that talks on getting the Tejas are in advanced stages.

 The FAB is also looking into the Rafale to replace their AMX jets.

+A decision is expected before the end of 2026.

 DR Congo

 In October 2024, a report suggested that the Air Force of the Democratic Republic of the Congo (FAC) was interested to acquire HAL Tejas.
 It was reported in August 2024 that a FAC delegation visited India to speak with HAL representatives about the Tejas.

 The FAC plans to replace their Sukhoi Su-25s with the Tejas if purchased.